YDestructoo/sanca/docs/plan.md

 ## Description
 A student tracking system where guardians/teachers can track students using IDs integrated with ESP32 devices.
-The ESP32 sends data to Firebase, and the mobile app displays student locations on Google Maps, logs voice recordings, and allows manual location/voice logging.
+The ESP32 sends data to Firebase, and the mobile app displays student locations on Google Maps and allows manual location logging.

 ---